martinmatin/Tutorials/src/mechanical/fusion.md

 We'll let you listen to M.Christensen by clicking on the links of the videos we gave earlier to learn the basics of Fusion360.
 He's an expert on the subject and honestly the only good way to learn the kind of software is by watching someone do and copy.
 Please don't learn the shortcuts by heart, you'll learn the most used ones by practicing.

-# Main Functions and Shotcuts
+# 2. Main Functions and Shotcuts
+You should already be able to do your first model now but in case of you misted some of the multiple things explained by "Lars", we would like to give you a quick refresh.

-To begin with, we would like to remind you that all function are easily available trough the "s" key shortcut.
-Just type some word related on what you are searching for and we are pretty sure that you'll find it fast.
+To begin with, note that all function are easily available trough the "s" key shortcut.
+Just type some word related on what you are searching for and we are pretty sure that you'll find it fast. *Note that you can save them by clicking on the curved arrow.*

-## Shortcuts
+## 2.1.
+Shortcuts
-Still, it very practicle to know some shortcuts.
-You'll find them here:
+You don't have to study them but with your first hour of practice you should already know them.
+If it's still not the case, you'll find them here:
 - S=Model Toolbox